 - Always Bring Comfort: When your child is teething, the key is to find what works for your baby.
 Some toddlers enjoy warm things while others prefer cooled teething rings.
 Some children respond better to over-the-counter pain relievers while others do better with homeopathic remedies.
 Always pick what makes you and your toddler comfortable.

 Having an established dental home for your child as early as possible — even as early as 6 to 12 months old — will set them up for a lifetime of healthy dental hygiene habits.

-We can meet with you and your child virtually, if coming into the office isn’t viable for your family.
+We can meet with you and your child virtually, if coming into our High Point office isn’t viable for your family.
 Give us a call at 336-887-9277 to discuss all your options.
 (If your infant or toddler has a dental emergency, please call our office emergency line for immediate assistance.)